 - Lung Cancer - Lung cancer in dogs is a much more severe disease than common respiratory infections.
 Early symptoms can be similar to an upper respiratory infection, so if the problem persists or worsens, it is important to have your pet evaluated by a veterinarian.

-- Parainfluenza – a highly contagious respiratory virus.
+- Parainfluenza – This is a highly contagious respiratory virus.
 It is the most common pathogen of infectious tracheobronchitis, or canine cough.
 The cough results from the inflammation of the trachea, bronchi and sometimes the lungs.

-- Pneumonia - serious lung infection that results in inflammation of the lung tissues.
-May become a life-threatening emergency.
-Can develop as a complication of kennel cough, canine influenza, or distemper.
+- Pneumonia - Pneumonia is a serious lung infection that results in inflammation of the lung tissues.
+It may become a life-threatening emergency.
+It can develop as a complication of kennel cough, canine influenza or distemper.
 Symptoms of pneumonia may include cough, fever, difficulty breathing, lack of appetite, sluggishness, nasal discharge, dehydration, rapid breathing and exercise intolerance.
-More common in very young or old dogs, or dogs with compromised immune systems.
+It’s more common in very young or old dogs, or dogs with compromised immune systems.

 Natural Treatments for Dog Respiratory Issues

 Pets with breathing problems will often need medications.
 However, the best treatment for upper respiratory infection in dogs is to take preventative measures to help support your pet's cardiovascular and upper respiratory health.
-Treatment options vary depending upon the reason why your pet is having breathing difficulty.
+Treatment options vary depending on the reason your pet is having breathing difficulty.

-Immune Support & Asthma Kit - Trio of three liquid immune support formulas that provide gentle, natural support for small dogs with asthma and upper respiratory infections.
-Can be used in combination with veterinary medications.
+Immune Support & Asthma Kit - This trio of three liquid immune support formulas provides gentle, natural support for small dogs with asthma and upper respiratory infections.
+They can be used in combination with veterinary medications.
 Easy-to-use drops with minimal smell and taste.
-The formulas work to clear up sinuses and the nasal tract and improves breathing.
-Reduces inflammation and support's your pet's immune system to reduce viral flare-ups.
+The formulas work to clear up sinuses and the nasal tract and improve breathing.
+They reduce inflammation and support your pet's immune system to reduce viral flare-ups.
 The formulas in the Kit work synergistically to control infections and inflammation.
 Many pet owners have reported excellent results relieving continual discharge, runny nose and sneezing related to viruses and respiratory infections.